 For Tool fans, patience has always been an art.
 Five years elapsed between the release of 1996's Ænima and 2001's Lateralus, and the same delay preceded their fourth and most recent LP, 2006's 10,000 Days.
 In real time, the wait can be excruciating, but there's an upside to the glacial pace: Tool's albums are so sonically dense, so packed with obscure references, that it takes years to fully digest them.
-As of today, it's officially been 12 years (roughly 4,380 days) since 10,000 Days, which makes this an ideal time to survey the most intriguing stories and details behind that modern classic.
+As of today, it's officially been a long-ass time since 10,000 Days, which makes this an ideal time to survey the most intriguing stories and details behind that modern classic.

 1. No, the album title isn't some kind of future-snark prediction about how long it would take Tool to follow up their upcoming fifth LP.
 But multiple theories persist as to the real meaning.